trippdavis/Pokedex-Day2/README.md

 ## Phase 0A: JBuilder

-In `app/views/pokemon/` create three jbuilder files - one each for `show` and `index`, and a partial called `_pokemon`.
+In `app/views/pokemon/` fill in the three empty jbuilder files - one each for `show` and `index`, and a partial called `_pokemon`.
 Your `show` and `index` files should both call the partial to render individual Pokemon.
 Render all the attributes of the `Pokemon`:

 ```json
 { "id":1,